EdJoPaTo/telegraf-inline-menu/README.md

 ## Improve the docs

 If you have any questions on how the library works head out to the issues and ask ahead.
-You can also join the [Telegraf community chat](https://t.me/TelegrafJSChat) in order to talk about the questions on your mind.
+You can also join the [Telegraf chat](https://t.me/TelegrafJSChat) or [grammY chat](https://t.me/grammyjs) in order to talk about the questions on your mind.

 When you think there is something to improve on this explanation, feel free to open a Pull Request!
 I am already stuck in my bubble on how this is working.